Can quantum gravity be exposed in the laboratory?: A tabletop experiment to reveal the quantum foam: Introduction

 With a gamut of theoretical schemes, and almost no experimental evidence, it is well to ask if there is some accepted feature of quantum gravity which we could focus on without favoring this or that theory.
 An obvious possibility is the ``quantum foam''.
 Already in the 1960's Wheeler made the case that at Planck scale quantum fluctuations of the space geometry must become strong enough to disrupt the smoothness of the space-time manifold, even to the extent of introducing multi-connected topology~\cite{Wheeler}.
 On this same scale the geometry fluctuates violently in time.
 Can we ``see'' this quantum foam?

 The ``microscope" that could do this is very hard to come by.
 Suppose one tries to probe spacetime on Planck scale with an elementary particle.
-To reach a space resolution of $10^{-35}$ m, the uncertainty principle requires the particle to have a momentum at least $10^{19}$ GeV$/c$ in order to overcome the momentum uncertainty which is of that order.
-The particles known to us have rest energies of up to $10^2\,$GeV, so our particle will have to have an energy of about $10^{19}$ GeV.
+To reach a space resolution of $10^{-35}$ m, the uncertainty principle requires the particle to have a momentum at least $10^{19}$ GeV$/c$ (the momentum uncertainty is of that order).
+Now rest energies of the particles known to us, $<10^2\,$GeV, are negligible on Planck scale, so our elementary particle will have to have an energy of about $10^{19}$ GeV.
 This exceeds by eight orders the energies of the most energetic cosmic rays known, which themselves will not be imitated by accelerators for many decades.
 Generalizing we realize that the AchillesÕ heel of many procedures for making quantum foam graphic is in the requisite amount of localization of the probes.
 The conclusion can only be one: to probe Planck scale roughness of spacetime, one has to avoid localization of the probes, either before or after the measurement.
 But how can one resolve the non-smoothness of space-time without localizing the probe?